 Toshiba shares drop after S&P warns of downgrade risk

-Shares in Japan's Toshiba sank 10 percent in morning trade on Friday, after rating agency S&P Global said it could slash the conglomerate's rating if financial support from lenders includes any form of debt restructuring.
+Shares in Japan's Toshiba sank 10 percent on Friday, after credit rating firm S&P Global said it could slash the conglomerate's rating several notches if financial support from lenders includes any form of debt restructuring.

 - Posted 17 Feb 2017 11:30

-TOKYO: Shares in Japan's Toshiba sank 10 percent in morning trade on Friday, after rating agency S&P Global said it could slash the conglomerate's rating if financial support from lenders includes any form of debt restructuring.
+TOKYO: Shares in Japan's Toshiba sank 10 percent on Friday, after credit rating firm S&P Global said it could slash the conglomerate's rating several notches if financial support from lenders includes any form of debt restructuring.

-The rating agency said in a note that such a move would be seen as "selective default".
+The rating firm said in a note that such a move would be seen as "selective default".

-Toshiba, rated CCC+ by S&P, is already on credit watch with negative implications, after downgrades in December and January.
+Toshiba, rated CCC+ by S&P - a junk rating defined as posing substantial risks - is already on credit watch with negative implications, after downgrades in December and January.

+The comments from S&P may persuade bankers to tread more carefully when considering ways they can help shore up the struggling conglomerate's finances as it scrambles for cash to stay in business after a multi-billion dollar writedown at its nuclear operations.

 "Given Toshiba's already very fragile financial standing, whether the company can receive continuous financial support from its creditor banks, including liquidity support, is a key factor in our credit analysis," S&P said in a statement issued on Friday.